showmik/blog/content/posts/browse-web-faster/index.en.md

 Every browser has some privacy settings that you should change for your own security.
 In the case of Brave,

 - Set the "Trackers & ads blocking" option to Aggressive mode.
+`Settings > Shield > Trackers & ads blocking > Aggressive`

 - Turn on the "Send a "Do Not Track" request with your browsing traffic" option.
+`Settings > Privacy and security > Cookies and other site data > Send a "Do Not Track" request with your browsing traffic`

 - Keep “Standard protection” in the “Safe Browsing” options.
+`Settings > Privacy and security > Security`

 - Turn on the "Always use secure connections".
+`Settings > Privacy and security > Security`

 ## Flags

 Flags are experimental features of Chromium.
-There is nothing to be afraid of hearing the word experimental.
+There is nothing to be afraid of after hearing the word experimental.
 I use flags myself and haven't encountered any problems so far.
 But it is better not to use any flags without proper understanding.

-Load `chrome://flags` in the address bar to enable flags.
+> Load `chrome://flags` in the address bar to enable flags.

 I always recommend these two flags to everyone-